rudresh051/Software-Testing-Resources/Misc/Talks/2025_25_02_QA_Podcast.md

 * Career gaps are okay as long as you can justify them
 * Tell them what you were doing - business help, yoga, family demands.
 Proper story.
 Close to the truth
+* Keep patience
+    * Utilize Network, Upskill yourself and don't give up
+* Work with Strategy
+* Some companies give placement assistance
+    * Find online mentor
+* Udemy, YouTube are kind of distration while learning
+* Leverage LinkedIn Power - The correct way

 ## How to prepare Introduction for Interview?

+* Actually 10 min is enough to form the impression
+* Prepare your introduction in advance
+* Touch your introduction on JD
+* Talk about project, tools, Gap analysis
+* It's an Art - Talk about which is there in the JD and it makes interesting for the Interviewer
+* Also search about the Interviewer

 ## How to not lose focus when we start learning coding and automation?

+* Don't take break for 2 days
+* Do everything but Don't use phone
+* Decide and practice 1 hour - no excuses
+* Being consistent will give you result

 ## How to solve a new coding problem in Interviews?